Foundations of regular variation on topological spaces: Polar decomposition and regular variation

-In part (iii) of Proposition~\ref{prop:polar-decomp} it is possible to let $A$ belong to a convergence determining class on $\SS_\modulus$, which may be smaller than the family of all Borel sets in $\SS_\modulus$.
-The $\tau$-additivity assumption is superfluous in hereditary Lindel\"of spaces, e.g., in separable metric spaces, where all Borel measures are $\tau$-additive.
+In part (iii) of Proposition~\ref{prop:polar-decomp} it is possible to restrict $A$ to a convergence determining class on $\SS_\modulus$, which may be smaller than the family of all Borel sets in $\SS_\modulus$.
+The tau-additivity assumption is redundant in hereditary Lindel\"of spaces, for example, in separable metric spaces, where all Borel measures are automatically tau-additive.

 \paragraph{Convergence of conditional distributions} The following useful characterisation result holds in all topological spaces.